Best Spawn Peeks on Emerald Plains in Rainbow Six Siege (2026 Guide)

 Mud room door

-Mud room door is a calculated play graded A for effectiveness by our current estimate.
+Mud room door is a calculated play holding a community grade of A from 8 votes.
 It works best for defenders who can commit to the angle the moment they hear the round timer hit zero.

 Where to look and how to execute